pipemm/Packages/LilyPond/README.md

 [stave](https://www.ldoceonline.com/dictionary/stave): the set of five lines on which music is written

+[note](https://www.ldoceonline.com/dictionary/note) a particular musical sound, or a symbol representing this sound high/low note

 [tie](https://www.oxfordlearnersdictionaries.com/definition/english/tie_2): a curved line written over two notes of the same pitch (= how high or low a note is) to show that they are to be played or sung as one note